sass/sass/accepted/module-system.changes.md

 * Only allow top-level members to shadow forwarded members.

 * Add an imported file's members to the current module.

+* Make config resolution part of evaluating a `!default` variable assignment rather than part of resolving any variable.

 * Clean up the way "Forwarding Modules" and "Importing Files" are invoked.

 * Fix a few broken links.